Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: A novel and unified approach beyond cluster expansions

-Although we give three different conditions regarding different parameters $\lambda, \beta$, and $\gamma$ for the 2-spin system (Theorem~\ref{thm:main}) and a condition for the Ising model (Theorem~\ref{mainIsing}) under which zero-freeness implies SSM, they are all proved by a simple and unifying approach in which a Christoffel-Darboux type identity plays a key role.
-A Christoffel-Darboux type identity was originally presented for the independence polynomial on trees~\cite{Gutman} and was extended to general graphs~\cite{Bencs18} recently.
-Our main technical contribution in this paper is to establish a Christoffel-Darboux type identity for the 2-spin system\footnote{In fact, we give an identity for the more general $q$-spin system.} on trees.
-Such an identity gives a relation for the partition functions of the 2-spin system with different pinned vertices, and might be of independent interests.
+Although we give three different conditions involving three parameters $\lambda, \beta$, and $\gamma$ for 2-spin systems (Theorem~\ref{thm:main}) and a condition for Ising models (Theorem~\ref{mainIsing}) under which zero-freeness implies SSM, they are all proved by a unifying approach in which a Christoffel-Darboux type identity plays a key role.
+A Christoffel-Darboux type identity was originally established for the independence polynomial on trees~\cite{Gutman} and was later extended to general graphs~\cite{Bencs18}.
+Our main technical contribution lies in establishing a Christoffel-Darboux type identity for the 2-spin system\footnote{In fact, we establish an identity for the more general $q$-spin system in the appendix, see Theorem \ref{thm:CD-q-spin}.} on trees.
+Such an identity provides a relation for the partition functions of 2-spin systems with different pinned vertices, and may be of independent interest.
 Given a graph $G$, a partial configuration $\sigma_{\Lambda}$, and $u,v\in V(G),$ we define

 and similarly we can define $Z^{\sigma_\Lambda,-}_{G,v}(\beta,\gamma,\lambda),Z^{\sigma_\Lambda,+,-}_{G,v,u}(\beta,\gamma,\lambda),Z^{\sigma_\Lambda,-,+}_{G,v,u}(\beta,\gamma,\lambda)$ and $Z^{\sigma_\Lambda,-,-}_{G,v,u}(\beta,\gamma,\lambda).$